 Csikszentmihalyi’s research determined that flow is almost universally perceived as an after-effect when a person sets clear goals, obtains immediate feedback and when his or her skills are challenged and engaged in heightened action opportunities.
 It follows that a life of flow then, can be a result of creating opportunities that keep pace with skills and provide ever-greater challenges.

-By heightening your awareness of your own natural behaviors, and by understanding the components over which you have control, you can do things that intentionally create space and time for more peak experiences to occur in your life.
+Creating more flow in your life requires conscientious awareness.
+Learning to distinguish your natural preferences, and weighing the components over which you have control, you can do things that intentionally create space and time for more peak experiences to occur in your life.

-Creating more time and space for flow allows you more opportunities for heightened consciousness and increases your overall happiness.
+Creating more flow means navigating time and space with awareness.
+Deepening your awareness allows you more opportunities for heightened consciousness and increases your overall happiness.

-Each of these skills critically depends on one’s ability to manage his or her self-talk.
+Each of these skills relies on your ability to manage your own thoughts, internal dialog, or self-talk.

 Where do you have low insight?
 What typically comes up over and over again for you that may blind your awareness?
 The Time & Space Style Inventory helps increase personal awareness by defining behaviors that describe traits and tendencies effectively.
 When certain behaviors are given voice through words, they are easier to observe and therefore easier to address if you desire to change your time management and organizing behaviors.